fullben/java-persistence-benchmark/README.md

 ### Wholesale Supplier Server

-The main configuration properties of the server can be found in the `application.properties`, `application-prod.properties`, and `application-dev.properties` files.
+The main configuration properties of the server can be found in the `application.properties`, `application-prod.properties`, `application-dev.properties`, and `application-test.properties` files.

 The server can be launched with one of the two following profiles (configurable via the `spring.profiles.active` property in the `application.properties` file):